MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-setup-resources.md

 You specify the default amount per hour when the resource is created.
 For example, if you use a specific machine on a project for five hours, the project would be calculated based on the amount per hour.

 > [!NOTE]
-> You cannot purchase external resources for specific project.
-We recommend to use items of type service instead.
+> You can't purchase external resources for a specific project.
+We recommend that you use items of the type Service instead.

 ## To set up a resource